bazel-xcode/xchammer/README.md

 ### Practical configuration examples

-By default, XCHammer doesn't provide or enforce any build configuration defaults.
-It does exposes APIs to make it possible to configure Bazel options Xcode dynamically, on a target level, on a project level, and on an architecture level.
+By default, XCHammer doesn't provide or enforce any build configuration defaults in Bazel or Xcode.
+It exposes APIs to make it possible to configure Bazel options Xcode dynamically, on a target level, on a project level, and per architecture.

 _When using the CLI the [XCHammerConfig.swift](https://github.com/pinterest/xchammer/blob/master/Sources/XCHammer/XCHammerConfig.swift)